mithil957/UtdRooms/README.md

 # Utd Rooms
-Utility tool to find open locations at UTD, see links for professor ratings, and links for grade distribution for courses.
+Utility tool to find open locations at UTD, see links for professor ratings, and links for grade distribution of courses.

 ### How are open locations determined?
 - I scraped all UTD coursebook (tool that shows information about class times, professor, and location).
 So, anytime there is no lecture happening then the class is probably open.
 "Probably" because some rooms might be locked.